MSRConnections/Azure-training-course/Content/Container Service/Docker and Azure Container Service.md

 <a name="Exercise3"></a>
 ## Exercise 3: Connect to the Azure Container Service

-In this exercise, you will open an SSH connection to the container service you deployed in Exercise 2 so you can use the Docker client to deploy Docker containers and run them in Azure.
+In this exercise, you will establish an SSH connection to the container service you deployed in Exercise 2 so you can use the Docker client to create Docker containers and run them in Azure.

-1. After the container service finishes deploying, return to the blade for the resource group that contains the container service.
+1. After the container service finishes deploying, return to the blade for the "ACSLabResourceGroup" resource group that contains the container service.
 Then click the resource named **swarm-master-lb-xxxxxxxx**.
 This is the master load balancer for the swarm.

 	![Opening the master load balancer](Images/docker-open-master-lb.png)